 Phil is a dynamic and extremely well-informed instructor.
 He has the gift of presenting information in a way that is interesting and easy to understand.

-David Straub currently serves the city and county of Denver as a plumbing inspector.
-His three decades of plumbing experience encompass work as an apprentice, journeyman, foreman, and private contractor.
-He has more than 15 years of experience as a plumbing inspector.
-For more than a decade, he has been an instructor for apprentice and journeyman plumbers.
+currently serves the city and county of Denver as a plumbing inspector.
+His 35 years of plumbing experience encompass work as an apprentice, journeyman, foreman, and private contractor.
+He has more than 20 years of experience as a plumbing inspector.
+For more than two decade, he has been an instructor for apprentice and journeyman plumbers.
 David is a certified United Association plumbing instructor and has spent several years as an instructor at the UA instructor training program.
-He is a certified IAPMO inspector and serves on the Education Committee, of which he is currently the chairperson.
+He is a certified IAPMO inspector and serves on the Education & Training Committee, of which he is currently the chairperson.
 David has knowledge in the Uniform Plumbing Code and the International Plumbing Code as both instructor and inspector.
 His experience and strong background in instruction come across in his presentation of materials and subject matter.
 He is an enthusiastic and well-organized instructor with much to share.

 Steve Baranoski has been the owner of his own plumbing company for the past 25 years.
 He is also a director with the Franklin County Master Plumbers Association and is one of IAPMO’s primary plumbing instructors in western Massachusetts.